Communicating with people living with dementia

-Communication is a critical component of our life; it allows us to express who we are and relate to one another.
-Communication is more than talking and listening, it involves understanding and interpreting.
+Communication is a vital part of our lives.
+It allows us to express who we are and relate to one another.
+Communication is more than talking and listening – it involves understanding and interpreting.

 How does dementia affect communication?

 Dementia affects how people express themselves and understand what is being communicated to them.
 For the person living with dementia, maintaining relationships can be a complex process, especially when verbal communication is affected.
 The following changes are common:

 - Creating new words for ones that are forgotten.

 - Difficulty organizing words into logical sentences.